sunhill-de/ORM/doc/md/PROPERTIES.md

 ```
 $list->string('string_property',10); // defines a string with maximum length of 10
 ```
-Note: If you later assign a value to this property that is longer than 10 characters, no exception will be raises.
+Note: If you later assign a value to this property that is longer than 10 characters, no exception will be raised.
 The property truncates the given string to a maximum length of 10.

 ### Float